Stop Scrolling. Start Doing

 Brunch is the only meal where we collectively agree to accept sub-par service and inflated prices in exchange for the "vibe" of being slightly hungover in public.
 We’ve been conditioned to believe that Sunday morning requires a two-hour pilgrimage to the "it" spot.

-This is the Brunch Industrial Complex.
-Restaurants love brunch because the margins are astronomical.
-They are selling you the cheapest possible ingredients—flour, eggs, and potatoes—at dinner-level prices.
-To justify the markup, they give you a bottomless mimosa made with "champagne" that doubles as industrial solvent and a playlist that’s loud enough to drown out your mounting regret.
-You aren't paying for the food; you’re paying for the permission to sit on a patio.
+This is the Brunch Industrial Complex. ## How to Escape the Sunday Morning Bottleneck Restaurants love brunch because the margins are astronomical.
+They’re selling you the cheapest possible ingredients—flour, eggs, and potatoes—at dinner-level prices.
+To justify the markup, they give you a bottomless mimosa made with "champagne" that doubles as industrial solvent and a playlist loud enough to drown out your mounting regret.

 If you spend two hours standing in a line to eat a meal that takes twenty minutes to consume, you haven't "had a relaxing morning."
 You’ve performed an unpaid shift as a seat-filler.